Georgi Kitanov

-Georgi Kitanov (Георги Георгиев Китанов; born 6 March 1995) is a Bulgarian professional footballer who plays as a goalkeeper for Maltese Premier League club Floriana.
+Georgi Georgiev Kitanov (Георги Георгиев Китанов; born 6 March 1995) is a Bulgarian professional footballer who plays as a goalkeeper for Dunav Ruse.

 Kitanov has been with Cherno More since the age of 9.
 He has also represented Bulgaria at under-17, under-19 and under-21 level.

 Career

 Cherno More

 Kitanov was born in Blagoevgrad, but grew up in Varna.
 He joined Cherno More Academy at the age of nine.
 In May 2012, he was promoted to the senior squad and given the number 33, for to replace the injured Petar Denchev.
 Kitanov made his first team debut in a 2–1 league win over Vidima-Rakovski on 14 May, coming on as a substitute for Plamen Kolev at the age of 17 years, 2 months and 8 days.

 On 11 August 2012, he was handed his first league start, in a 3–0 home loss against Ludogorets Razgrad on the opening day of the 2012–13 season.
 A week later, Kitanov made his second start for Cherno More, keeping a clean sheet against Etar 1924 at Ivaylo Stadium.
 In January 2013, he spent a week on trial at Dutch club PSV Eindhoven.

 On 19 October 2014, Kitanov kept a clean sheet in the 4–0 win over Beroe, but was seriously injured in the closing minutes of the match, suffering a broken foot after a challenge from a Beroe player.
 He underwent an operation and was expected to recover in four months' time at the earliest.
 Kitanov made his comeback for Cherno More from a serious injury on 26 May 2015, playing for 56 minutes of the 2–1 defeat against Lokomotiv Plovdiv.

 On 3 March 2016 against Beroe, Kitanov made his 100th A Group appearance.